elos/documentation/theory/1 - sets.md

 #### Complement

-The complement of A is the set of elements that are not in A:
+The complement of A is the set of elements that are not in A, relative to the universal set S:

-    A^c = {x ∈ S: x ∉ A}
+    A^c = {x ∈ S : x ∉ A}

 #### Set Difference (Relative Complement)

-The set difference of B and A is the set of elements that are in B but not in A:
+The set difference of B and A is the set of elements that are in B but not in A. The set is a generalization of the complement.

-    B ∖ A = {x ∈ S:x ∈ B and x ∉ A}
+    B ∖ A = {x ∈ S : x ∈ B and x ∉ A}

-Union, Intersection and Set Difference are binary operations.
-Complement is a unary operation.
+Union, intersection and set difference are binary operations.
+Complement is a unary operation -- assuming a well-defined universal set.

 Note:
  * A \ A = ∅